UniteIdeas/Staff-of-the-Secretariat-and-Related-United-Nations-Entities/README.md

-# Staff-of-the-Secretariat-and-Related-United-Nations-Entities
+# Staff of the Secretariat and Related United Nations Entities
-A graphical approach to display staff headcount at the United Nations Secretariat
+A graphical approach to displaying staff headcount at the United Nations Secretariat.

 Copyright (C) 2015 Unite Ideas